 (d) The number of children who can be enrolled in this waiver may be limited in a manner determined by the MassHealth agency or its agent.

-(F) Home- and Community-based Services Waiver for Persons with Traumatic Brain Injury.
+(F) Home- and Community-based Services Waiver for Persons with Traumatic Brain Injury

 (1) Clinical and Age Requirements.
 The Home- and Community-based Services Waiver for Persons with Traumatic Brain Injury allows an applicant or member who is certified by the MassHealth agency or its agent to be in need of nursing facility services or chronic or rehabilitation hospital services to receive specified waiver services in the home or community if they

-(a) are 18 years of age or older and, if younger than 65 years old, is totally and permanently disabled in accordance with Title XVI standards;
+(a) are 18 years of age or older and, if younger than 65 years of age, are totally and permanently disabled in accordance with Title XVI standards;

 (b) have traumatic brain injury, as defined in Massachusetts Rehabilitation Commission (MRC) regulations at 107 CMR 12.02: Meaning of Terms in 107 CMR 12.00;

-(c) need one or more of the services administered by MRC under the Home- and Community-Based Services Waiver authorized under section 1915(c) of the Social Security Act; and
+(c) need one or more of the services administered by MRC under the Home- and Community-based Services Waiver authorized under § 1915(c) of the Social Security Act; and

 (d) are able to be safely served in the community.

 (2) Eligibility Requirements.
-In determining eligibility for MassHealth Standard and for waiver services, the MassHealth agency determines income eligibility based solely on the applicant’s or member’s income regardless of his or her marital status.
+In determining eligibility for MassHealth Standard and for waiver services, the MassHealth agency determines income eligibility based solely on the applicant’s or member’s income regardless of their marital status.
 The applicant or member must

 (a) meet the requirements of 130 CMR 519.007(F)(1);

-(b) have a countable income amount that is less than or equal to 300% of the federal benefit rate (FBR) for an individual;
+(b) have a countable income amount that is less than or equal to 300% of the FBR for an individual;

-(c) have countable assets of $2,000 or less for an individual and, for a married couple if the initial Waiver eligibility determination was on or after January 1, 2014, have assets that are less than or equal to the standards at 130 CMR 520.016(B): Treatment of a Married Couple’s Assets When One Spouse Is Institutionalized; and
+(c) have countable assets of $2,000 or less for an individual and, for a married couple, if the initial waiver eligibility determination was on or after January 1, 2014, have assets that are less than or equal to the standards at 130 CMR 520.016(B): Treatment of a Married Couple’s Assets When One Spouse Is Institutionalized; and

-(d) have not transferred resources for less than fair market value, as described in 130 CMR 520.018: Transfer of Resources Regardless of Date of Transfer and 520.019: Transfer of Resources Occurring on or after August 11, 1993.
+(d) not have transferred resources for less than fair market value, as described in 130 CMR 520.018: Transfer of Resources Regardless of Date of Transfer and 520.019: Transfer of Resources Occurring on or after August 11, 1993.

 (3) Enrollment Limits.
 Enrollment in this waiver is subject to a limit on the total number of waiver participants.
 The number of participants who can be enrolled in this waiver may be limited in a manner determined by the MassHealth agency or its agent.

-(G) Home- and Community-based Services Waivers for Persons with Acquired Brain Injury.
+(G) Home- and Community-based Services Waivers for Persons with Acquired Brain Injury

-(1) Residential Habilitation Waiver for Persons with Acquired Brain Injury.
+(1) Residential Habilitation Waiver for Persons with Acquired Brain Injury

 (a) Clinical and Age Requirements.
-The Residential Habilitation Waiver for Persons with Acquired Brain Injury, as authorized under section 1915(c) of the Social Security Act, allows an applicant or member who is certified by the MassHealth agency or its agent to be in need of nursing facility services or chronic disease or rehabilitation hospital services to receive residential habilitation and other specified waiver services in a provider-operated 24-hour supervised residential setting if they meets all of the following criteria:
+The Residential Habilitation Waiver for Persons with acquired brain injury, as authorized under § 1915(c) of the Social Security Act, allows an applicant or member who is certified by the MassHealth agency or its agent to be in need of nursing facility services or chronic disease or rehabilitation hospital services to receive residential habilitation and other specified waiver services in a provider-operated 24-hour supervised residential setting if they meet all of the following criteria:

-1. are 22 years of age or older and, if younger than 65 years old, is totally and permanently disabled in accordance with Title XVI standards;
+1. are 22 years of age or older and, if younger than 65 years of age, are totally and permanently disabled in accordance with Title XVI standards;

-2. acquired, after reaching the age of 22, a brain injury including, without limitation, brain injuries caused by external force, but not including Alzheimer’s disease and similar neuro-degenerative diseases, the primary manifestation of which is dementia;
+2. acquired, after reaching 22 years of age, a brain injury including, without limitation, brain injuries caused by external force, but not including Alzheimer’s disease and similar neurodegenerative diseases, the primary manifestation of which is dementia;